n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 codepoint that is used whenever a sequence needs to be sorted into canonical order.

 Hebrew marks all belong to standard combining classes.
-Cantillation marks are typically assigned to the generic below-base (220) or above-base (230) combining classes.
+Most, but not all, cantillation marks are assigned to the generic below-base (220) or above-base (230) combining classes.
 Niqqud are assigned to distinct combining classes designed to enforce orthographically correct
 ordering: